Blog

 Strava, the popular fitness tracking app with over 100 million athletes, adopted React Native to unify development across platforms while keeping performance-critical features in native code.

-Why they chose it: Fitness tracking apps need to iterate quickly on social features (activity feeds, challenges, clubs, route planning) while maintaining native performance for GPS tracking and real-time activity recording.
-React Native handles the social and content layer, while performance-critical tracking stays native.
+Why they chose it: Fitness tracking apps need to move fast on social features (feeds, challenges, clubs, route planning) while keeping native performance for GPS and real-time recording.
+The framework handles the social layer.
+Performance-critical tracking stays native.

-This hybrid approach mirrors what we've seen with Instagram, Pinterest, and Uber Eats.
-Companies with large existing native codebases don't need to rewrite everything.
-They adopt React Native for the parts of the app where development speed matters more than raw performance, and keep native code where milliseconds count.
-For developers just getting started, understanding this pattern is key to making smart architectural decisions.
+This hybrid approach mirrors what we see with Instagram, Pinterest, and Uber Eats.
+Companies with large native codebases don't rewrite everything.
+They use a cross-platform approach where speed matters most, and keep native code where milliseconds count.

 React Native App Examples: Quick Comparison